 Hepburn co-starred with Albert Finney in "Two for the Road" in 1967.
 Her fifth Academy Award nomination came later that year, for her role as a blind woman in the thriller "Wait Until Dark" with Alan Arkin.

 1968: Divorce and remarriage

 After divorcing Mel Ferrer in 1968, Hepburn married Italian psychiatrist Andrea Dotti in 1969.
 Their subsequent divorce was finalized in 1982.
-Her companion from 1980 until her death was Robert Wolders, a Dutch actor once married to actress Merle Oberon.
+Her companion from 1980 until her death was Robert Wolders, a Dutch actor once married to fellow actor Merle Oberon.

 1980s: Humanitarian work with UNICEF

 Hepburn became a Goodwill Ambassador for UNICEF in 1989, making more than 50 trips visiting UNICEF projects around the world.
 The trips, many dangerous, brought the star into communities where some of the world's most vulnerable children lived in order to raise global awareness of a number of humanitarian crises.

 1990: Narrating Anne Frank's diary